AETHERWING eMOTORSPORTS // OPS

 1.2 Chain of Command

-• Team Principal (Wispy): Final authority on roster decisions, strategy, and disputes.
+• Team Principal: Final authority on roster decisions, strategy, and disputes.

-• Lead Engineers/Designers: Responsible for car setups and official liveries.
+• Lead Engineers/Designers: Responsible for setups, official liveries, and technical preparation.

 1.3 Respect for Leadership

-Disputes regarding strategy or setups should be handled in private channels, not public voice chat.
-Public undermining of team leadership is a conduct violation.
+Disputes regarding strategy, setups, roster decisions, or team direction should be handled privately.
+Public undermining of team leadership is considered a conduct violation.

 1.4 Recruitment Path

-Drivers rarely sign directly to the GR Aetherwing Primary Roster.
-Talent is scouted and filtered through our Driver Development Program (See Section 8).
+Drivers rarely sign directly to the primary roster.
+Talent is scouted and filtered through the Driver Development Program.

 1.5 Dispute Resolution

-If a driver disagrees with a penalty or team decision, they may file a formal appeal to the Team Principal via DM within 24 hours.
+If a driver disagrees with a penalty or team decision, they may file a formal appeal to team management via direct message within 24 hours.
 Arguing in general chat channels is prohibited.

 02. Branding & Livery